wandb/docs/docs/guides/hosting/iam/sso.md

 These flows authenticate users and provide W&B Server with the necessary identity information (in the form of ID tokens) to manage access control.

-The ID token is a JWT that contains the user’s identity information, including attributes such as name, username, email, and optionally group memberships.
-This is the primary token W&B Server uses to authenticate the user and map them to appropriate roles or groups in the system.
+The ID token is a JWT that contains the user's identity information, such as their name, username, email, and group memberships.
+W&B Server uses this token to authenticate the user and map them to appropriate roles or groups in the system.

 In the context of W&B Server, the access token is not required.
 Access tokens are typically used to authorize requests to APIs on behalf of the user, but since W&B Server’s primary concern is user authentication and identity, it only requires the ID token.